iterative/ldb-resources/_README_draft.md

 ### Annotation versioning

 LDB keeps track of annotation versions and increments them in index every time a new version is found.
-In the meanwhile, sample in the dataset keeps the version of annotation it was coupled with when added to dataset.
-In case of conflict, when dataset gets a sample with both earlier and later annotation version, the latest wins.
+In the meanwhile, sample in the dataset keeps the version of annotation it was coupled with when added.
+In case of conflict a where dataset gets a sample with both earlier and later annotation version, the latest wins.

 For example, let us assume we staged a dataset `ds:cats` that contain object id 0xffc9779b0ff19 with annotion v.1 of the following form: